 Enforcement is the department within NCAA regulatory affairs that investigates potential violations of Association legislation and processes those violations, sometimes bringing the cases to hearing or resolving them on the written record.
 The mission is to protect and sustain the NCAA enduring values through fair and efficient development, investigation and processing of cases.

-Th enforcement interns support and assist the staff in monitoring, investigating and processing violations of NCAA legislation.
-This includes reviewing and processing self-reported Level III violations as well as providing case support to investigators on Level I and Level II cases.
+The enforcement interns support and assist the staff in monitoring, investigating and processing violations of NCAA legislation.
+This includes reviewing and processing self-reported Level III violations, and possibly the opportunity to provide case support to investigators on major cases.

-Interns who have worked in the enforcement department have gone on to jobs in compliance and/or administrative positions at member institutions and conference offices in all three NCAA divisions.
+Interns who have worked in the enforcement department have gone on to jobs in compliance and/or administrative positions at member schools and conference offices in all three NCAA divisions.

-"Enforcement interns have amazing opportunities to participate in the development, examination, and processing of major infractions cases from inception to completion.
-I have conducted case interviews, edited confidential documents, transcribed interview summaries, and performed research for investigators, among other things.
+"Enforcement interns have amazing opportunities to participate in the development, examination, and processing of cases from inception to completion.
+I have conducted case interviews, transcribed interview summaries, and performed research for investigators, among other things.
 Additionally, the interns are included in weekly meetings that help formulate the New Interpretive Philosophy (NIP) regarding case processing."

 Former Postgraduate Interns

-Malcolm Grace (Rutgers, State University of New Jersey) director of compliance
+- Malcolm Grace (Rutgers, The State University of New Jersey, New Brunswick) director of compliance.

 For more information about the postgraduate internship program, please contact us via email at firstname.lastname@example.org.